Netflix-Skunkworks/causaltransportr/README.md

-causalTransportR implements a number of estimators to generalize and transport causal effects by reweighting doubly-robust score functions with transformations of selection scores to generalize and/or transport causal effects.
+causalTransportR implements a number of estimators to generalize and transport causal effects by reweighting doubly-robust score functions with transformations of selection scores.
 All nuisance functions are cross-fit using fast supervised learning algorithms.